Union Jack: Flying

 The flag does not have reflection symmetry due to the slight pinwheeling of the St Patrick's and St Andrew's crosses, technically the counterchange of saltires.
 Thus, there is a correct side up.
-The flag does have two-fold rotational symmetry, though.
-The original specification of the Union Flag in the Royal Proclamation of 1 January 1801 did not contain a drawn pattern or express which way the saltires should lie; they were simply "counterchanged" and the red saltire fimbriated.
+It is one of two national flags with two-fold rotational symmetry, symmetry group C2, the other being the flag of Trinidad and Tobago.
+The original specification of the Union Flag in the royal proclamation of 1 January 1801 did not contain a drawn pattern or express which way the saltires should lie; they were simply "counterchanged" and the red saltire fimbriated.
 Nevertheless, a convention was soon established which accords most closely with the description.
 The flag was deliberately designed with the Irish saltire slightly depressed at the hoist end to reflect the earlier union with Scotland, giving as it were seniority to the Saint Andrew's cross.

 When statically displayed, the hoist is on the observer's left.
 To fly the flag correctly, the white of St Andrew is above the red of St Patrick in the upper hoist canton (the quarter at the top nearest to the flag-pole).
 This is expressed by the phrases wide white top and broadside up.
-Note that an upside-down flag must be turned over to be flown correctly, rotating it 180 degrees will still result in an upside-down flag.
+An upside-down flag must be turned over to be flown correctly; rotating it 180 degrees will still result in an upside-down flag.

 The first drawn pattern for the flag was in a parallel proclamation on 1 January 1801, concerning civil naval ensigns, which drawing shows the red ensign (also to be used as a red jack by privateers).
 As it appears in the London Gazette, the broad stripe is where expected for three of the four quarters, but the upper left quarter shows the broad stripe below.

 It is often stated that a flag upside down is a form of distress signal or even a deliberate insult.
 In the case of the Union Flag, the difference is subtle and is easily missed by the uninformed.
 It is often displayed upside down inadvertently—even on commercially-made hand waving flags.

-On 3 February 2009, the BBC reported that the flag had been inadvertently flown upside-down by the UK government at the signing of a trade agreement with Chinese premier Wen Jiabao.
-The error had been spotted by readers of the BBC News website who had contacted the BBC after seeing a photograph of the event.